soumyadip1995/soumyadip1995.github.io/_posts/2026-07-23-jacob-conj.md

 one hand-checked verification below.
 The $n=2$  case remains open.
 This note presents the announced example and its structure; it will be revised as formal publications appear.
-This post is also part of a detailed post about how Frontier models have contributed to solving Open Problems across disciplines.
+This post is also part of another  detailed [post](https://soumyadip1995.github.io/2026/07/24/OP-AI.html), I made  about how Frontier models have contributed to solving Open Problems across disciplines.

 Formulated by German mathematician Ott-Heinrich Keller in 1939, the Jacobian Conjecture stood as an open problem for 87 years.